Document Information

 an interactive installation will be started.

-• To install the Solaris OS, choose from the following options.
+- To install the Solaris OS, choose from the following options.

-• To install with the Solaris interactive installation GUI, type 1, then press Enter.
+- To install with the Solaris interactive installation GUI, type 1, then press Enter.

-• To perform an unattended custom JumpStart installation, type 2, then press Enter.
+- To perform an unattended custom JumpStart installation, type 2, then press Enter.

 For information about JumpStart installations, see Solaris Express Installation Guide: Custom JumpStart and Advanced Installations.

-• To install with the interactive text installer in a desktop session, type 3, then press Enter.
+then press Enter.
 You can also type b - text at the prompt.

-Select this installation type to override the default GUI installer and run the text installer.
+Select this installation type to override the default GUI installer and run the

+text installer.
 For detailed information about the Solaris installation GUI and text installer, see System Requirements and Recommendations.

-• To install with the interactive text installer in a console session, type 4, then press Enter.
+then press Enter.
 You can also type b - text at the prompt.

-Select this installation type to override the default GUI installer and run the text installer.
+Select this installation type to override the default GUI installer and run the

-The system configures the devices and interfaces, and searches for configuration files.
-If the operating system cannot locate a self-identifying keyboard, the next screen displays keyboard layout selections.
-If the system locates a self-identifying keyboard, skip to Step 9.
+the operating system cannot locate a self-identifying keyboard, the next screen displays keyboard layout

-Note - To perform system administration tasks before your installation, choose either option 5 or option 6, as described below, instead of selecting one of the installation options 1–4.
+Note - To perform system administration tasks before your installation, choose either option 5 or

+To update drivers or install an install time update (ITU), insert the update media, type 5, then press Enter.
 You might need to update drivers or install an ITU to enable the Solaris OS to run on your system.
 Follow the instructions for your driver update or ITU to install the update.

+To perform system administration tasks, type 6, then press Enter.
 You might want to launch a single user shell if you need to perform any system administration tasks on your system before you install.
 For information about system administration tasks you can perform prior to installation, see System Administration Guide: Basic Administration.

-After you perform these system administration tasks, the previous list of options is displayed.
-Select the appropriate option to continue the installation.
+After you perform these system administration tasks, the previous list of options is

 Configure Keyboard Layout